cjwit/worldmusic_development/README.md

 * Abstract for Kristina's essay
 * Add news to home page
 * Think about geoTags: do countries get their own?
 What about the USA?
 Mexico has one in the chapters
+* Set up custom pages
+  * Markdown files in a `custom` folder that use chapter.html and item.html to include specific resources, with headers